halfdisposal/GDPPO/README.md

 ## Conclusion

 Embedding RL directly into Godot opens new possibilities for adaptive game AI.
-This plugin is early-stage and is still under development.
+This plugin is at early-stage and is still under development.

 ---